-Because the mobile device is the host, the USB port of the adapter that connects to the mobile device is an "upstream" port.
-Baker Decl., ¶ 177.
-Because the mobile device draws current as the host (i.e., current supplied at an upstream port), it draws without regard to an associated condition in a USB Specification (i.e., that a device should not provide power at its upstream port).
-Baker Decl., ¶ 177.
+Because the mobile device is the host, the USB port of the adapter that connects to the mobile device (host) is an "upstream" port.
+Because the mobile device draws current as the host

+(i.e., current supplied at an upstream port), it draws unrestricted by at least one limit of the USB Specification (i.e. drawing current in the wrong direction).